 Always remember: even if you think your mind is 100% made up – try a similar car or van for comparison.
 This will either confirm your first choice, or you may be surprised by the different experience.

-For more information about car checks, visit our new car checks page.
+For more information about car checks, visit our guide on what to check in a new car.

 When you test drive a brand-new car, you know the car will drive correctly so it’s the small details you need to look out for to decide whether the car suits your driving style.
 Be sure to keep an eye out for things that are wrong mechanically or don’t feel right when driving.